• Skip to primary navigation

 The port city lies about 75 miles northwest of Hong Kong and 90 miles north of Macau in the Pearl River Delta, where three rivers — Xi Jiang, Bei Jiang, and Dong Jiang — empty into the South China Sea.

-For international travelers, the easiest way to get to Guangzhou is to fly into Guangzhou Baiyun International Airport (CAN).
+The easiest way for international travelers to reach Guangzhou is to fly into Guangzhou Baiyun International Airport (CAN).

 Applying for Your China Tourist Visa